From the Cradle to the Grave

 Meredith nodded, her jaw clenching, those words suddenly ringing truer to her than they ever had before.
 "Yeah.
 I do."

 He smiled sheepishly.
 "Anyways, so yeah.
 I'm a bachelor now.
 Just living the single life... and it's been good for me.
-Heck, made me completely turn my life around, as you can tell.
+Hell, made me completely turn my whole life around, as you can see.
 For once, I don't have anything—or anyone—holding me back."

 In spite of herself, she felt a chill course down her spine at these words, but took several deep breaths and kept calm.

 He was single.